Home > Knowledge > Airport > What was behind the introduction of the ICS baggage handling system 50 years ago?

 Conclusion

 ICS technology was first developed as a baggage handling solution to meet the particular need of Frankfurt Airport at the time: reduce transfer times.
-And the technology has been applied to existing terminals around the world to meet the further needs of airports, such as occupying a lower footprint, being able to provide greater efficiency in terms of faster baggage processing with 100% tracking and requiring less maintenance and in achieving energy reduction goals.
-It’s any wonder Frankfurt’s ICS is still in place and is now in its 50th successful year.
+And the technology has been applied to existing terminals of all sizes around the world to meet the further needs of airports, such as occupying a lower footprint, being able to provide greater efficiency in terms of faster baggage processing with 100% tracking and requiring less maintenance and in achieving energy reduction goals.
+It’s any wonder Frankfurt’s ICS is still in place and has celebrated is now in its 50th successful year.

 Subscribe to our newsletter